 - Rising global timber demand due to world population growth & emerging bioenergy market

-- Land appreciation due to scarcity of arable land – arable land is finite
+- Land appreciation due to the scarcity of arable land – arable land is finite

-Orange Ridge Capital offers a strategy diversified by geography and by timber species in order to create the optimal risk/return profile.
+Orange Ridge Capital offers a strategy diversified by geography and by timber species in order to create the optimal risk/return profile in addition to very strong ESG credentials.